Mohamed-Sherif-Mahdy/EmployeeManagement/README.md

   + Handles form data submission and validation
   + Saves valid data to the database
   + Provides appropriate responses for success and failure cases
-  + (Bonus) Implements server-side validation
+  + Implements server-side validation
 - **Client-Side Validation:**
   + Enforces data integrity before form submission
-  + (Bonus) Style the form using CSS or Bootstrap for an improved user experience
+  + Style the form using CSS or Bootstrap for an improved user experience

 ## Watch Demo